hermanzhaozzzz/snakepipes_fastqc-multiqc/README.md

 ## Update logs:
 - 2020-11-24:
-    - update to a normal format and remove log files
+    - update to a normal format and add log files
     - auto set PATH for fastqc and multiqc(use os.popen(which app).read() to return a path for apps)